We are developing a new 'app', enabling rail staff to easily access the Rule Book via smartphones or tablets.

 People and companies who rely on the Rule Book will benefit from:

 - Responsive design

 - Automatic updates.

-The first version of the app, designed for iOS (Apple) devices has already been trialled with guards at South West Trains, and a live version is being rolled out there.
+The app has been developed for both iOS (Apple) and Android devices.
+The Apple version has been trialled successfully with South West Trains, and a live version is being rolled out there.